 Diagnostic Tests for Cancer

-We begin with a thorough physical examination and ask you about your medical history.
-Next, we recommend tests that meet your needs and discuss them with you, including:
+When diagnosing cancer, we begin with a thorough physical examination and ask you about your medical history.
+Next, we recommend cancer screening tests and discuss them with you, including:

 We use advanced diagnostic technology and minimally invasive imaging methods.
 You may receive one or more of these tests: